alexmechanic/eclipse-plugins-maven-build/eclipse/README.md

 *Note:* mind that **plugins/** folder contain both platform-specific and platform-independent packages *Note:* delete the **placeholder** files located in each directory

+### Splitting using script

+You can use the **splitter.py** script to split Eclipse distributions automatically:

+1. Get [Eclipse IDE](https://www.eclipse.org/downloads/packages/) of the desired version for both OS (Windows and Linux).
+Both packages must be the same release/version
+2. Unarchive the packages
+3. Place both package folders into *eclipse/* directory, naming it **eclipse-linux** and **eclipse-win32** respectively
+4. Run the build script
+5. Check 3 part folders for content

 ## Compile